openfisca/openfisca-doc/source/simulate/profile-simulation.md

 ## Generate the flame graph

-To generate the flame graph, you just have to pass the [`--performance`](https://openfisca.org/doc/openfisca-python-api/openfisca-run-test.html) option to `openfisca test`.
+To generate the flame graph, just pass the [`--performance`](https://openfisca.org/doc/openfisca-python-api/openfisca-run-test.html) option to `openfisca test`.

 We'll also use the [`--name_filter`](https://openfisca.org/doc/openfisca-python-api/openfisca-run-test.html) option to just profile the first test.